-I was really lucky that my dates aligned with an outgoing trip badvertised on Gumtree (Australian’s version of Craigslist, an online classifieds website).
-On the 1st of May, Alex picked me up from where I’d been couch surfing in Melbourne and we took off in his sweet converted van on our grand adventure.
+I was really lucky that my dates aligned with an outgoing trip advertised on Gumtree (Australian’s version of Craigslist, an online classifieds website).
+On the 1st of May, Alex picked me up from where I’d been couch surfing in Melbourne and we took off in his sweet converted van on our grand adventure driving Melbourne to Perth.

 I had so much fun traveling and doing the van life thing with these guys!
 With all of us being very laidback with a slow travel mindset, we got along well as road trip buddies.
 My sole gripe was their excessive smoking (am I the only one who’s often on the cusp of dry heaving upon sniffing cigarette or marijuana smoke?).
 I’ve never been around people who smoked that much, so that was an adjustment.
 It’s good to know that I can cope with it if I have to, I guess!

-As for the roadtrip, we drove from Melbourne to Perth via the Great Ocean Road, Grampians, the Nullarbor, and Esperance.
+As for the road trip, we did the Melbourne to Perth drive via the Great Ocean Road, Grampians, the Nullarbor, and Esperance.
 Here’s what 4200 km (2600 mi) in 9 days looks like, driving from Melbourne to Perth: